inmyth/mmm-java/README.md

 ```
 java -jar mmm.jar <path_to_config_file>
 ```

+v.013
+-  bug1: Txc OnResponseFail was not matched against own hash or sequence.
+- removed synchronized in State
+- need to test on preSeq or pastSeq

 v.012
 - alpha State.
 This would be equal to mmm in node.js
 - State manages order submission and trial